Laurence Collins-Willis

 It took me nearly six months before I really got to know the other side of Harvey Bowden.

-Harvey knew I was sceptical of both him and his business, and yet he gave me a break, but to make up for it, he played tough on me, challenging me and questioning me at every moment where he felt I wasn't looking after the customer right, or was reacting inappropriately.
-I came to gradually have a grudging respect for the man, and then one day something clicked.
+Harvey knew I was sceptical of both him and his business, and yet he gave me a break.
+Still, to make up for it, he played tough on me, challenging and questioning me at every moment when he felt I wasn't looking after the customer right or reacting inappropriately.
+I gradually came to have a grudging respect for the man, and then, one day, something clicked.
 I just 'got' him.
-I realised he never told a lie, not even a small white lie, and he was extremely ethical and passionate about UK business, not to forget he was extremely knowledgeable and devoted to our industry.
+I realised he never told a lie, not even a tiny white lie, and he was extremely ethical and passionate about UK business.
+He was extremely knowledgeable and devoted to our industry.
 He was totally committed to helping small local businesses thrive, and I came to regard Harvey as my ally, mentor and coach.
-We didn't necessarily always see eye to eye, but I think he respected my difference in opinion, especially when it came to managing his dealer business for him – I took my dealers to a whole new level over the years.
+We didn't necessarily always see eye to eye.
+Still, I think he respected my difference in opinion, especially when it came to managing his dealer business for him – I took my dealers to a whole new level over the years.

 Harvey's ethics are so deeply ingrained that they filter through every part of the business.

 Harvey’s son, Casey, effectively my boss, was Sales Director when I joined in late 2009 but soon thereafter became Managing Director, and the business thrived even further.
 It was an exciting time to be part of the business, and their strive for perfection resulted in the employment of a new Technical Director, Martin Hurworth, who became the leader of this great business as Managing Director.
 Martin was incredible.
-Initially, we got on, when he was Technical Director, but then when he became Managing Director and my new boss, he tried to manage me so differently to what I had become accustomed to, and unfortunately we clashed - how much I have learnt since!
+Initially, we got on when he was Technical Director.
+Still, when he became managing director and my new boss, he tried to manage me so differently from what I had become accustomed to, and unfortunately, we clashed - how much I have learnt since!

 I had for some time been thinking about buying a dealership and had been in negotiations with a few who were looking to retire by this point, and the craziest thing looking back on it now is that I am tremendously close to Martin Hurworth, MD of Harveys.
 He was my rock, and I thrived by his sense of doing the right thing and tremendous energy.
 He has had a profound influence on Harveys, and on my own business and team.
 Even though I am independent and sell the right softener for the customer's home, Martin respected that and helped me with advice and encouragement regardless.

 As Dealer Manager for Harvey Water Softeners, I had the enjoyable opportunity to motivate and coach our dealer business owners and their staff to achieve the success they worked hard for and richly deserved.
-Under my direction, we became the largest and fastest-growing dealer group in Europe.
+Under my direction, we became Europe's largest and fastest-growing dealer group.

 This was achieved by developing, refining and duplicating robust systems and strategies.
 It was a privilege to be in a role where you knew the support and advice you gave was regarded highly and to see the advice you give create excitement and growth within the industry.
 We were a team of winners, growing at rates that exceeded industry expectations.

-About 4-years before I left Harvey's, I realised I wanted to begin to look for a new challenge but didn't want to leave the company if there was any risk that anyone would turn around and say I hadn't done this or hadn't done that, or had been a poor dealer manager, and so I started to look for ways to leave a legacy behind.
+About 4-years before I left Harvey's, I realised I wanted to begin to look for a new challenge but didn't want to leave the company if there was any risk that anyone would turn around and say I hadn't done this or hadn't done that, or had been a poor dealer manager.
+So I started to look for ways to leave a legacy behind.

-I bought in my old boss, Brian Kiell, from British Gas to help me to create a system that would model what Excellence looks like in our industry, and then we set up a 3-year intensive business skills programme to train the dealers on Excellent strategies they could use to grow their businesses.
+I brought in my old boss, Brian Kiell, from British Gas, to help me create a system that would model what Excellence looks like in our industry.
+Then we set up a 3-year intensive business skills programme to train the dealers on Excellent strategies they could use to grow their businesses.
 The results were phenomenal!
 We went from the smallest dealer group in Europe to the biggest, with an excellent mindset to go with it.

-By the end of year 2 of the programme, I began to look for my next challenge and looked around at various South East based water softener dealerships with a view to buying one of them, and this included a brief conversation with Jeremy Crush about his ER Longley Hydroworks business, and we discussed briefly his plans to retire in 2019.
+By the end of year 2 of running the Excellence programme at Harveys, I began to look for my next challenge and looked around at various South East based water softener dealerships with a view to buying one of them, and this included a brief conversation with Jeremy Crush about his ER Longley Hydroworks business, and we discussed briefly his plans to retire in 2019.

 When Jeremy passed away unexpectedly in July 2016, we decided that it was now or never – The time had come to make the move, and we were offered first refusal – we agreed to purchase the business from his widow, Linda.